Find Nursing Colleges

 1 Yearly Graduations

-The 4th most popular school in the country for palliative care nursing majors who are seeking their graduate certificate is Pennsylvania State University - University Park.
-The average in-state tuition for full-time undergraduates is $15,400 per year, while in-state graduate students, on average, pay $23,189 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in palliative care nursing from Penn State University Park.
+Pennsylvania State University - Main Campus comes in at #4 on our list of the most popular colleges offering graduate certificates in palliative care nursing.
+Roughly 0 attend the school each year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in palliative care nursing from Penn State University Park.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to palliative care nursing that offer graduate certificates.